 The shade-grown coffee concept has become increasingly popular due to its benefits on coffee crops, the best example being perhaps the development of pollination, which has proven to increase coffee cherry production.

 This batch of Costa Rica La Abeja fully enjoys the shade-grown coffee trend, and the taste in the cup proves it.

 - People and Culture

-Origins Costa Rica Roasting degree Medium & Complex Notes Milk Chocolate, Orange, Hazelnut Region / Farm Naranjo, Alajuela / La Colima Altitude 1400 - 1500 m Varietal Red Caturra Type of processing Washed Harvest 2022
+Origins Costa Rica Roasting degree Espresso Modern Notes Milk chocolate, Hazelnut, Caramel, Kaki Region / Farm Naranjo, Alajuela / La Colima Altitude 1400 - 1500 m Varietal Red Caturra Type of processing Washed Producer Alejo Castro Kahle Harvest 2023

 We recommend that you buy fresh coffee beans and grind them on demand to prepare your beverage.
 Coffee is a product susceptible to rapid oxidation, this process is accelerated by grinding for the simple reason that grinding increases the surface that is exposed to oxygen.